taddyorg/inkverse-graphql-server/README.md

 - Copy the `.env.copy` file to `.env` in this project's root.
 You will fill in these values in the next couple of steps.

+2. Setup submodules

-2. This project contains 2 submodules: shared & public
+This project contains 2 submodules: shared & public:
 - shared: contains shared code for backend Inkverse repos. ex) CRUD for Database.
 - public: contains constants used on both frontend & backend.